Corporate Equality Index: Why the Criteria Change

 In 2004, the HRC Foundation rolled out the second and current version of the CEI criteria, with greater weight given to comprehensive domestic partner benefits and to transgender inclusion; these criteria went into effect in 2006 will remain in effect through 2010 (for the CEI 2011 report).

-In 2009, the HRC Foundation rolled out the third version of the CEI critria, with comprehensive requirements for partner benefits, transgender-inclusive benefits, organizational competency on LGBT issues and external engagement with the LGBT community; these criteria went into effect in 2011 (for the CEI 2012 report).
+In 2009, the HRC Foundation rolled out the third version of the CEI critria, with comprehensive requirements for partner benefits, transgender-inclusive benefits, organizational competency on LGBTQ issues and external engagement with the LGBTQ community; these criteria went into effect in 2011 (for the CEI 2012 report).

 Principles of the Corporate Equality Index Criteria